filiphric/filiphric.com-new/content/skip-test-conditionally-with-cypress/index.md

 author: "Filip Hric"
 tags: ['skip', 'grep', 'cypress', 'conditional']
 ---
 In this blog, I’d like to show you various strategies and tools how you can skip your test and run them conditionally.
-In the past, I wrote a blogpost on how you can <nuxt-link to="/test-grepping-in-cypress-using-module-api">grep your tests using module API.</nuxt-link> You might like that as well.
+In the past, I wrote a blogpost on how you can [grep your tests using module API.](/test-grepping-in-cypress-using-module-api) You might like that as well.

 ## .skip and .only
 The easiest way to skip or filter a test is to use `.only` and `.skip` functions.
 You can use them with multiple tests in a single spec, so that you’ll run only those test that you want.
 This code will tun only `test #1` and `test #3`